White Bean and Sausage Soup is hearty, creamy, and packed with flavorful veggies, seasoned Italian sausage, and tender white beans.

 Recipe Notes

-Note 1: Sausage: Depending on personal preference, use mild or spicy sausage -- either works.
-Sausage can come in different-sized packages -- as long as you're in the general ballpark, this recipe will work just fine.
-We use 1 pound, but if you have a 19 ounce package, throw it all in if you like -- you'll just have a meatier sauce.
+Note 1: Use mild or spicy sausage depending on personal preference.
+Sausage can come in different-sized packages—as long as you’re in the general ballpark, this recipe will work just fine.
+I use 1 pound, but if you have a 19 ounce package, throw it all in if you like—you’ll just have a meatier sauce.
 If using Italian sausages with casings, be sure to remove the casings before cooking.

-Note 2: Heavy cream: We combine heavy cream and whole milk to create an ultra-creamy and indulgent soup.
-Why use the two together?
-In testing, this was the favorite combination we found that yielded the perfect heartiness and creaminess with the least amount of calories and fat.
-When we tested the soup using all milk (no cream), it wasn't quite creamy/rich enough for our preference.
+Note 2: I combine heavy cream and whole milk to create an ultra-creamy and indulgent soup.
+In testing, this was the favorite combination I found that yielded the perfect heartiness and creaminess with the least amount of calories and fat.
+When I tested the soup using all milk (no cream), it wasn’t quite creamy/rich enough for my preference.
 For an even richer soup, feel free to use all heavy whipping cream instead of a combination of the two.

-Note 3: Blending: When blending, make sure to secure the lid on tightly and then select the “soup” or “hot” cycle.
-Remember that heat expands, so increase the speed slowly and watch it carefully to avoid soup exploding out or over.
+Note 4: When blending, make sure to secure the lid on tightly and select the “soup” or “hot” cycle.
+Heat expands, so increase the speed slowly and watch it carefully to avoid soup exploding out or over.
 Remove the lid carefully as it will likely release a burst of steam.
-If your blender doesn’t have a hot/soup setting, you can compensate by replacing the blender lid with a folded towel and holding it in place with your hands.
+If your blender doesn’t have a hot/soup setting, you can replace the blender lid with a folded towel and hold it in place with your hands.
 This will help reduce steam pressure.

 Serving: 1serving | Calories: 643kcal | Carbohydrates: 32g | Protein: 25g | Fat: 48g | Saturated Fat: 22g | Polyunsaturated Fat: 5g | Monounsaturated Fat: 19g | Trans Fat: 1g | Cholesterol: 130mg | Sodium: 1073mg | Potassium: 1228mg | Fiber: 7g | Sugar: 7g | Vitamin A: 15429IU | Vitamin C: 40mg | Calcium: 261mg | Iron: 6mg